2024 Mauritian social media ban: Missie Moustass scandal

 The controversy surrounding the social media ban centered on the account Missie Moustass (translated as "Mr. Moustache"), which was responsible for sharing the leaked recordings on platforms like TikTok.
+The scandal is also known as Moustass Leaks in the local press.
 The account quickly gained attention for posting a series of audios that included conversations involving high-profile individuals.
 Despite efforts to shut it down, the account resurfaced on various platforms, continuing to post new recordings.

 The leaked materials contained serious allegations, including one in which the Police Commissioner allegedly pressured a forensic doctor to alter a report about the death of a man who had reportedly been beaten by police officers.
 This led to the initiation of a judicial investigation.
 Additionally, several private conversations involving Charlotte Pierre, the British High Commissioner to Mauritius, were also leaked, escalating the scandal.

 The Missie Moustass leak is considered one of the most significant political scandals in recent years, involving allegations of corruption and misconduct within government and law enforcement, which raised concerns about transparency and accountability.

+Extracts of Moustass Leaks were viewed for the first time in Court on 16 January 2026 at the District Court of Rose Hill during the prosecution hearing of politician Adrien Duval whose car was involved in a collision in Ébène on 21 September 2022, causing serious injuries to a 56 year-old femal pedestrian.
+Duval then refused to submit to toxicological tests; he claimed that he was not the driver, as his friend Luciano Arnaud Martin (also known as William Martin) was at the wheel when the pedestrian was struck at high speed.
+During the court hearing the episode Complot Accident Adrien was presented, although private transcriber Lindsay Luckhoo admitted that he could certify neither the video's origins nor the true identity of each voice involved.